 Chief of the Air Staff

-Air Chief Marshal Sir Richard Knighton KCB FREng
+Air Chief Marshal Sir Richard Knighton KCB ADC FREng

 Biography

-Brought up in Derbyshire and educated at the local Secondary School, Air Chief Marshal Sir Richard Knighton joined the Royal Air Force in 1988 as a University Cadet and studied Engineering at Clare College Cambridge.
-He spent his early career in frontline roles working on Nimrod Maritime Patrol Aircraft, Tornado and in several roles within the Harrier force.
-He has served as the Station Commander at Royal Air Force Wittering where he was also the RAF’s Logistics Force Commander.
+Brought up in Derbyshire and educated at the local comprehensive school, Rich joined the Royal Air Force in 1988 as a University Cadet and studied Engineering at Clare College Cambridge.
+He spent his early career in frontline roles working on Nimrod Maritime Patrol Aircraft, Tornado and in several roles within the Harrier Force.
+He served as the Station Commander at Royal Air Force Wittering where he was also the RAF’s Logistics Force Commander.

-He has completed the Advanced Command and Staff Course, the Royal College of Defence Studies and the UK Pinnacle Course.
-He is also a Fellow of the Royal Academy of Engineers.
-He is a Vice Patron of the Royal Air Force Charitable Trust, an ambassador for the Royal Air Forces Association and President of the Royal Air Force Winter Sports Federation, Hockey Association and Powerlifting Association.
+He has completed the Advanced Command and Staff Course and attended the Royal College of Defence Studies and the UK Pinnacle Course.
+He is a Fellow of the Royal Academy of Engineers, holds an Honorary Doctorate from Derby University and is an Honorary Fellow of Clare College Cambridge.
+He is an ambassador for the Royal Air Force Charitable Trust and the Royal Air Forces Association.
 He was appointed to the Military Division of the Most Honourable Order of the Bath as a Commander (CB) in 2017 and as Knight Commander (KCB) in 2023.

 Chief of the Air Staff